ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 ~~~
 {: .output}

-This is because the container we are working in does not have any web
+This is because the container were working in doesn't have any web
 browsers installed on it, so the remote computer doesn't know how to
 open the file.
 We want to look at the webpage summary reports, so
 let's transfer them to our local computers (i.e. your laptop).